AlexViard/react-github-api/README.md

-# The Node-init script
+# react-github-api

 ## Introduction

-The Github API is a React project connected to the github API that allows you to search for repositories based on keywords
+react-github-api is a React project connected to the github API that allows you to search for repositories based on keywords

 ##  Content